eformsignen/eformsignen.github.io/help/chapter4.rst

 Web Form Designer Menu Layout
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Web form designer consists of a screen that displays the file, the left and right panels, and the top bar.
+Web Form Designer consists of a screen that displays the file, the left and right panels, and the top bar.

 .. figure:: resources/web-form_4a.png
    :alt: Web Form Designer Menu Layout - Create from template